 Can children under age 5 come aboard your boats?

 Absolutely.
 Children under age 5 can join our cruises free of charge.
-When buying tickets on our website or through our call center, simply indicate the number of children under age 5 in your party, as all guests require a ticket to come aboard.
+When buying tickets on our website or through our box office, simply indicate the number of children under age 5 in your party, as all guests require a ticket to come aboard.

-Are baby strollers allowed on Red and White Fleet® Cruises?
+Are baby strollers allowed on Red and White Cruises?

-All of Red and White Fleet’s cruise vessels are accessible with baby strollers.
+All of Red and White’s cruise vessels are accessible with baby strollers.

 When should I be at the departure location?

 Please arrive at least 20-30 minutes before the scheduled departure time, as we otherwise can’t guarantee available space and are unable to hold the vessel.
-Guests scheduled for the one-hour Golden Gate Bay Cruise® or the 90-minute Bridge 2 Bridge Cruise® are welcome to simply hop on the next departure that same day.
+If you miss your departure, guests scheduled for the one-hour Golden Gate Bay Cruise® or the 90-minute Bridge 2 Bridge Cruise® are welcome to simply hop on the next departure that same day.

 For special event cruises and on busy summer weekends, we recommend arriving at least 30 minutes early, as traffic leading to Fisherman’s Wharf can cause delays.